Willow ptarmigan: Distribution and habitat

-The willow ptarmigan has a circum-boreal distribution.
+The willow ptarmigan has a circumboreal distribution.
 It is native to Canada and the United States, China, Mongolia, the Russian Federation, Kazakhstan, the Czech Republic, Finland, Norway, Sweden, Estonia, Latvia, and Lithuania.
-It primarily occupies subalpine and subarctic habitats such as sparse pine and birch forests, thickets with willow and alder trees, heather moors, tundra and mountain slopes.
-In the winter, females and sub-adults may move to lower altitudes and seek shelter in valleys or in more densely vegetated areas, but adult males usually remain in the subalpine region.
+It primarily occupies subalpine and subarctic habitats such as sparse pine and birch forests, thickets with willow and alder trees, heather moors, tundra, and mountain slopes.
+In the winter, females and subadults may move to lower altitudes and seek shelter in valleys or in more densely vegetated areas, but adult males usually remain in subalpine regions.
 The red grouse is common on heather-clad moorland across the north and west of Great Britain and in localised areas of Ireland.